Wikeolf/immortalwrt-mt798x-6.6/README.md

 Default login address: http://192.168.6.1 or http://immortalwrt.lan, username: __root__, password: _none_.

+## Experimental Feature
+KVM is enabled by default.
+Run muvirtbuild.sh to add the muvirt package for quick virtual machine setup and management.
+This may result in default device configuration packages not being included in the built firmware.
+Awaiting a fix.
+For now, please manually select these packages.SS

 ## Download
 Built firmware images are available for many architectures and come with a package selection to be used as WiFi home router.
 To quickly find a factory image usable to migrate from a vendor stock firmware to ImmortalWrt, try the *Firmware Selector*.